Unpackaged Cosmetic Products

 Let’s take a look at how they might (or might not) be complying with the actual regulations or at least the intent of the law.

-So, the idea is that the consumer can be accurately informed of the net contents so they can decide if it’s fairly priced and good value (to them).
-Prior to the law, products didn’t always say how much was in the package — think of big box small contents or the infamous double-walled jar that is 2-3 times bigger on the outside than on the inside.
+So, the idea is that the consumer can be accurately informed of the net contents, so they can decide if it’s fairly priced and of good value (to them).
+Prior to the law, products didn’t always say how much was in the package—think of a big box with small contents, or the infamous double-walled jar that wass 2-3 times bigger on the outside than on the inside.

 The FPLA specifies that: